Nastasya Generalova

-Nastasya Generalova (born January 19, 2000 in Beverly Hills, California) is an American individual rhythmic gymnast.
+Nastasya Generalova (born January 19, 2000, in Beverly Hills, California) is an American former individual rhythmic gymnast.
+After finishing her gymnastics career, she became a model.

 Personal life

 Generalova's mother, Olga Generalova, immigrated to the United States from Russia, and her father is African-American.
 Generalova was raised by her mother.
 She began training in gymnastics in 2004.
-Generalova attended Palisades Charter High School, and graduated in 2018.
-Nastasya Generalova committed to Columbia University.
+Generalova attended Palisades Charter High School and graduated in 2018.
+She committed to Columbia University, where she earned a bachelor's and a master's degree.

 She appeared in Taylor Swift's music video "Shake It Off", performing as one of the rhythmic gymnasts.